johnson7788/RLDecisionAgent/backend/ART_mcp-rl/servers/python/mcp_caculator/README.md

-# MCP Mock Calculator Server
+# MCP Calculator Server

-A Python implementation of a mock MCP server that acts as a simple calculator.
+A Python implementation of a MCP server that acts as a simple calculator.

 ## Features